femfataal/FMP/journal.md

 I have 2 more offcial weeks of building left.
 I have spent the first two  essentially getting stuck in the 'I'm not good enough zone' I need to start cristalize questions that I need answered as well as their answers.

 Questions:
- -Why a personal assistent?
+ - Why a personal assistent?
+      - pure form of human-computer interaction?
- -which character traits?
+ - which character traits?
+     - big 5/OCEAN personality?
- -WHat are the quiz questions going to be like?
+ - WHat are the quiz questions going to be like?
+     - let them take the big 5/OCEAN testand use those values as a starting point.
- -What should the looks of the prototype be? (make 3-ish sketches) -Ask Shahrom what I could do with my skills and with the time I have
+ - What should the looks of the prototype be? (make 3-ish sketches)
+ - Ask Shahrom what I could do with my skills and with the time I have

  Okay right now I want to focus on the why and which, and maybe I can propose some quiz questions based on that as well.
 And make 2 sketches, one of a potential look and feel of the quiz and one of the assistent itself.